 The Maryland-in-Nice program is one of the University of Maryland's oldest study abroad programs.
 Depending on placement, students studying for a semester in the program Maryland-in-Nice may earn up to 18 credits toward the completion of the major; students studying in Nice for the academic year may earn up to 33 credits.
 The department also administers a three-week intensive course in Montpellier (France).
-For information on study abroad programs see the program advisor and/or the Education Abroad website http://globalmaryland.umd.edu/offices/education-abroad.
+For information on study abroad programs, please see the program advisor and/or the Education Abroad website: http://globalmaryland.umd.edu/offices/education-abroad/.

 The French Cluster at the Language House Immersion Program is a living-learning community that promotes language learning and cultural competency through casual daily communication in French.
 Guided by a native speaker of French, students make a commitment to speak only in French with their housemates and participate in diverse creative activities.
 For information on the Language House Immersion Program, please see the program website: http://sllc.umd.edu/language-house/.

 SLLC-ISSS Language Partner Program (LPP) offers majors in any SLLC program at UMD the opportunity to meet with international students outside the classroom and practice their target language in an informal yet structured way.
 Language Partners (LPPs) meet on a regular basis at least once a week for one hour of conversation.
 For information on the Language Partner Program, please see the program website: http://globalmaryland.umd.edu/offices/international-students-scholar-services/sllc-isss-ea-language-partner-program/.